Get involved with UT System Administration Staff Council!

 The University of Texas System Administration Staff Council is charged with fostering a sense of community among staff members, improving communications with the UT System Administration executive management, and assisting with special projects developed by UT System Administration in support of its mission.

-Staff Council members volunteer to represent their fellow employees and work on their behalf to improve communication, address employee concerns and, at the request of administration, participate in the development of special projects.
-Staff Council meets with representatives of the Benefits Advisory Council (BAC) and the Employee Advisory Council (EAC) to stay informed of matters that concern you.
-In addition, they meet with the Chancellor and Deputy Chancellor regularly to discuss the things that are important to you.
+Staff Council members volunteer to represent their colleagues and work on their behalf to improve organizational culture and environment in a way that is mutually beneficial to the UT System Administration and its employees.
+Staff Council liaises with the Benefits Advisory Committee (BAC), the Employee Advisory Council (EAC) and the Diversity-Equity-Inclusion (DEI) working group to stay informed of matters that concern its employees.
+In addition, they may meet with the Chancellor and Chief Talent & Innovation Officer to discuss the things that are important to its employees.

 Staff Council is One Voice.
 Your Voice.